CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block ORP.1 Organization.md

 A measure can only work as well as it is actually implemented.
 Checks provide the simplest means of checking the implementation of measures and compliance with requirements and instructions.

 The patrols should not serve to find offenders to punish them.
-The purpose of the controls should be primarily to remedy any negligence detected as soon as possible (close the window, keep records, etc.).
+The purpose of the checks should be primarily to remedy any negligence detected as soon as possible (close windows, keep records, etc.).
 Secondly, causes of these negligence can be identified and possibly avoided in the future.

 The check-ups should certainly also take place during the service period and be used to inform employees about the how and why of regulations.
 So they are considered by all parties more as a help rather than a goose.